1924 Palace Law of Succession: The law today

-The 1997 constitution of Thailand, like most preceding Thai constitutions, continued to rely on the Palace Law with regards to succession.
+The 1997 constitution of Thailand, like most preceding Thai constitutions, continued to rely on the Palace Law with regard to succession.
 However, the 2006 Interim Constitution does not contain any articles regarding succession, and instead, left it to "constitutional practice."
 Sections 22 and 23 of the 2007 Constitution dealing with succession again relied on the Palace Law.

 King Bhumibol Adulyadej officially appointed Prince Vajiralongkorn, his eldest and only son, as Crown Prince and successor on 28 December 1972.
 The Thai constitution was amended in 1974 to allow the Privy Council to appoint a princess as successor to the throne, if the monarch had not previously appointed a successor.
 This change made for the possibility of an eventual female succession in the absence of male heir (something not hitherto allowed for).
 These rights of succession of a female are strictly defined and apply only to the daughters of a king, and may only come into effect following the approval of the legislative assembly.
 However this would definitely occur in the absence of a royally appointed successor.
 This amendment is retained in Section 23 of the 1997 "People's Constitution" and 2007 Constitution, and Section 21 of the 2017 Constitution.

 "In the case where the throne becomes vacant and the king has not appointed his heir under paragraph one, the Privy Council shall submit the name of successor to the throne under Section 22 to the Council of Ministers [cabinet] for further submission to the National Assembly for approval.
 For this purpose, the name of a Princess may be submitted.
 Upon the approval of the National Assembly, the president of the National Assembly shall invite such successor to ascend the throne and proclaim such successor Queen."

 Recent constitutions of Thailand have made the amendment of the Palace Law of Succession the sole prerogative of the reigning King.
 According to Gothom Arya, former Election Commissioner, this allows the reigning king, if he so chooses, to appoint his son or any of his daughters to the Throne.

 The Palace Law of Succession, the Constitutions of Thailand, and the appointment of Prince Vajiralongkorn as successor in 1972 left nothing uncertain about the succession - upon the death of King Rama IX, the Cabinet was legally bound to inform the president of the National Assembly, which was in turn legally bound to invite Crown Prince Vajiralongkorn to become king.